utkarshdev2/Personal_Homepage/README.md

 ## 🤖 Use of GenAI
 This project uses GenAI in the following way:
--Claude was used to create a template for 'projects.html'.
+- Claude was used to create a template for 'projects.html'.
 This was before modal popup implementation.
 Additional visual tweaks were done to make it look uniform with the rest of the pages.
 "Make a projects html page for a personal homepage with cards, each card depicting a project.
 Bootstrap 5."
--ChatGPT was used to ask about potential ideas for the JS feature, and for understanding some concepts, like "what does MIT License mean?" "why is package.json important?"
+- ChatGPT was used to ask about potential ideas for the JS feature, and for understanding some concepts, like "what does MIT License mean?" "why is package.json important?"
--"Project in Progress" section in projects.html was added after page generation from AI.
+- "Project in Progress" section in projects.html was added after page generation from AI.

 ---